JasonYuchen/TinyTimer/README.md

 - v0.01 display timer
 - v0.02 new timer, low CPU usage, try multithread after reading <Cpp Concurrency in Action>
 - v0.10 more friendly UI, implemented two button for switch and reset

+## Others:

+Based on SFML, tested on windows 10 with MSVC